Saburian Air Force Base, Africa

 Shah was silent.

 “Some of these attackers came by sea,” Shah finally said thoughtfully.
 “This spot is the closest it gets to the road.
-Except for the ones that left with the Americans on the copter, the rest can’t be far away.
+Except for the ones that left with the Westerners on the copter, the rest can’t be far away.
 We’ll have to track them down.
 The problem is that the rebels recruit locals from the coast who know the caves and coves for hiding.”

-“We’ve been trying to get your king to allow us to expand our naval presence,” Li said angrily.
+“We’ve been trying to get your king to allow us to expand our naval presence,” said Li angrily.
 “This wouldn’t have happened if he had agreed.”

 Speaking rapidly into his phone, Li hammered orders.
 To Shah, he said in Saburian, “My pilots are leaving now to search the beaches and ocean.”

 The two COs shared a knowing glance about the head of the flight team, Chin Yi, notorious for the recent scandal, with his sunglasses, swagger and smile, and also a friend of Campbell.

 While the convoy loaded bodies, abandoned items and the travelers’ ransacked suitcases, the helicopter flew back with its arguing passengers as Li continued his grumbling about the king’s weak defenses.